hantsy/spring-reactive-sample/docs/data/data-neo4j.md

 In the above, we use a `ContextConfiguration` to apply the context initializers.
 In the real world application, you can extract `TestContainerInitializer` to a standalone class, and thus it is easy to reuse in any tests that requires a running Neo4j server instance.

-Grab the [source code](http://github.com/hantsy/spring-reactive-sample) from my github.
+For the complete codes, check [spring-reactive-sample/boot-data-neo4j](https://github.com/hantsy/spring-reactive-sample/blob/master/boot-data-neo4j).